BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 ### Building a Filter Set: Create a New Query ###

-1. Use the `list_collections` entrypoint to build collection record-counts for a given set of filter criteria: you are able to query for record counts collections whose data you may not have direct access.
+1. Use the `list_collections` entrypoint to build collection record-counts for a given set of filter criteria (you are able to query for record counts on collections even if you do not have direct access to the data in that collection).
 This process will return a `requestId` that is used to access raw data (see below).

 2. Use the `list_permissions` entrypoint to view a list of the collections whose raw data you can access: this list will only include collections you can access with your current permissions.